 Don’t Sweat It—Why Sweating is a Fitness Myth for KidsDecember 9, 2017

-Some parents ask me to push their kids further so they “get a good workout”.
+Some parents ask me to push their kids further so they sweat and “get a good workout”.
 Unfortunately, this exercise-to-exhaustion myth hasn’t gone the way of weight-lifting belts and “no pain, no gain’.
+Sweating is a fitness myth for kids.

 One of the biggest misconceptions some parents have is that children and teens are adults in smaller bodies.
 Nothing could be further from the truth.
 Children’s heart rates, neurology, and, yes, ability to perspire are very different than that of an adults.
 This is especially true of children that are sedentary and/or are deconditioned.